Azure-Samples/lab-instructions/ATC-Day3-Scenarios-protocols-MSAL-IdWeb.md

 Either from Visual Studio, or from the command line (dotnet run, and open a browser at `https://localhost:5001`)
 - See the swagger for your web API
 - To exercise your API, you'll need an access token.
-You learnt in Day 1 how to get one.
+You learned in Day 1 how to get one.
 You can also exercise it with your Blazor app

 ### Add more endpoints